ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - the link name must be the title text of the page it is linking to

 Do use use the word `here` as the link text.
-As it may seem convenient to use, it could mislead what the reader.
+As it may seem convenient to use, it could be misleading.
 Instead, take the page's title (from the top of page, or from the `<title>` tag) and use that as the link text.

 You can use either the reference or inline style links.